 HR leaders are aware that the fact that “women are less likely to be encouraged to first-level managerial role” is the major challenge to achieving gender parity in leadership.
 Instead, HR leaders recognized the issue that women don’t receive as much sponsorship as the main challenge.
 Women are judged by different standards.
 Research shows that men regularly underestimate workplace gender inequality subjects.
 And that’s holding up progress in a big way.

-Here are a few key points which explain women’s expectation:
+Here are a few key points which explain women’s expectations:

 • Women have been requesting promotions at the same rate as men for n number of years.